SEARED CONSCIENCE

 “Makonsensya naman kayo.”

-May God awaken your soul and turn your heart toward righteousness.
+May God awaken your soul and turn your heart once more toward righteousness.

-Now if you hear and understand our desperate cries, those of us who suffered under the weight of your seared consciences, let this be the first step in your return to the God who alone can restore you.
-Don’t wait until your heart grows cold, now is the time to return to Him.
-For anyone willing to come back to God, there is forgiveness and mercy.
+If these desperate cries reach you and you feel the weight of these words, if something stirs within you, take heart, that is the nudging of the Holy Spirit.
+It means your conscience is not completely silent, so let this be your first step back to the One who alone can restore what sin has hardened.
+Don’t wait until your heart grows cold; now is the time to return to Him.
+For anyone willing to come back, there is still forgiveness, still mercy, still hope.

-And for the world growing numb to sin, where evil is celebrated and conscience silenced, God still calls out in compassion.
-His voice breaks through the noise, pleading with every hardened heart: “Return to Me.”
+And to a world that normalizes sin where evil is celebrated and conscience is suppressed, God still speaks.
+His voice cuts through the noise, steady and full of grace, calling out to every hardened heart: “Return to Me.”

-So you who are reading this blog now, no matter how far you’ve gone or how cold your heart has become, God's grace is greater than your sin.
-Let His Spirit breathe life into what has died within you.
-Let conviction stir again.
+So dear reader, no matter how far you’ve wandered or how unresponsive your heart has grown, remember this truth: God’s grace is greater than your sin.
+Let His Spirit breathe life into what has ceased within you.
+Let conviction rise again, not to criticize you but to lead you home.
+For the same God who reveals our sins also removes it.
+The same light that exposes our darkness also heals it.

 Jesus is waiting for you.